bootstrapM/erdos-may-2024-imputing-data/README.md

 With this method, it is observed that when the linear regression on the daily returns has a good fit, the predictions of the missing stock values have lower error.

-- Granger Causality:
-Idea of Granger Causality: If `X` <em>Granger causes<\em> `Y`, we can use X to predict Y. For example, if we want to predict stock for Apple, and we find that Google stock Granger Causes Apple stock, using Google stock will improve Apple prediction.
-Therefore, we ran GC tests for 7 different companies: Apple, Google, Microsoft, NVIDIA, Amazon, Meta, TSMC.
+- Granger Causality (GC): As explained above, the idea behind Granger causality is that if `X` <em>Granger causes</em> `Y`, we can use `X` to predict `Y`.
+For example, if we want to predict stock for Apple, and we find that Google stock <em>Granger causes</em> Apple stock.
+Using Google stock in the modeling procedure will improve the prediction for Apple price imputation.
+We ran GC tests for 7 different companies: Apple, Google, Microsoft, NVIDIA, Amazon, Meta, TSMC.
 We found that the NVIDIA’s `Close difference` values Granger Causes Apple’s `Close difference` values.
 This information can thus be used to include NVIDIA in a statistical time series model such as Vector Auto Correlation (which is what we used below).

 ![alt_text](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/PresentationAssets/GC_matrix.JPG)